-- The plan covers kidney dialysis services when you are outside the plan's service area for a short time.
-You can get these services at a Medicarecertified dialysis facility. - When you first join the plan, you can keep getting services and using the doctors and other providers you use now for at least 90 days from your enrollment start date.
-If you get services through the Habilitation Supports Waiver or the Specialty Services and Supports Program through the Prepaid Inpatient Health Plan (PIHP), you will be able to get services and use the doctors and providers you use now for up to 180 days from your enrollment start date.
+- The plan covers kidney dialysis services when you are outside the plan's service area or when your provider for this service is unavailable or inaccessible for a short time.
+You can get these services at a Medicare-certified dialysis facility. - When you first join the plan, you can keep getting services and using the doctors and other providers you use now for at least 90 days from your enrollment start date.
+If you get services through the Habilitation Supports Waiver or the Specialty Services and Supports Program through the Prepaid Inpatient Health Plan (PIHP) you will be able to get services and use the doctors and providers you use now for up to 180 days from your enrollment start date.
 Your Care Coordinator will work with you to choose new providers and arrange services within this time period.
 Call HAP Empowered MI Health Link for information about nursing home services.